-Sometimes rejecting an interview invitation is a good idea because you don't know for sure that you want the job.
-Or, maybe the level, the commute, or the employer are not right for you now.
+Sometimes rejecting an interview invitation is a good idea because the level, the commute, or the employer are not right for you now.

-If you can do so without putting your current job at risk, my advice is to accept the invitation to interview, even when you are not particularly interested, and see what you learn.
+On the other hand, if you can do the interview without putting your current job at risk, my advice is to accept the invitation to interview, even when you are not particularly interested.

-Sometimes, turning down the job interview is the best option.
-For example, unless this is your dream job for your dream employer and you know you will receive a job offer, turn down the interview opportunity for any of these reasons:
+Sometimes, turning down the job interview is the best option for any of these reasons:

 Other reasons to turn down a job opportunity certainly exist — bad future co-workers, manager, location, commute, pay, etc. But, you won’t know if any of those apply unless you accept the job interview invitation.

 Hopefully you researched this employer before you applied.
-When you receive an invitation to a job interview, do MORE research now, including checking the employer on sites like Glassdoor.com, Indeed.com or another employer review site.
+When you receive an invitation to a job interview, do MORE research now:

-I would not turn down an interview invitation based only on a couple of bad reviews, particularly if those reviews are more than one year old or applied to another location.
+I would not turn down an interview invitation based only on a couple of bad reviews, particularly if those reviews are more than one year old or applied to a different location.

-Respond quickly and carefully (!) in writing via email.
+If you are 100% certain that this is not an opportunity you want, respond quickly (within 24 hours) and carefully (!) via email.
 Your written message documents your response and the reason for your response.

 No details are required!
 Keep the message short and sweet, like this:

 Subject: Interview invitation for [job title] [job requisition number, or other unique identifier, if you have it]